 What is split second?

-Young drivers have a high risk of road crash involvement and continue to be overrepresented in road trauma statistics.
-The Split Second competition empowers you to be part of the solution, by coming up with an idea for a short film that you think will help raise awareness of road safety issues and change behaviours among young drivers.
+The Split-Second competition empowers you to be part of the solution, by coming up with an idea for a short film that you think will help raise awareness of road safety issues and change behaviours among young drivers.

 The Prize

-Thanks to the new prize, this year there will be two winners, each getting to make their Road Safety idea with a $35,000 film production budget and a professional crew to help bring it to life!
-And did we mention winners will also receive a $5,000 cash prize each?
-Yep, real money!
+This year there will be two winners, who will each get to bring their Road Safety idea to life.
+Winners will receive a $5,000 cash prize - yep, real money!
+As well as $45,000 in film production budget to actually make their ad.
 They’ll also receive potentially career-changing access and mentoring from film company Truce Films and creative ad agency TABOO.

 Brief 2 - Seatbelt Usage